-Home Office admits deportation 'error'
+Home Office admits 'error'

 Volha Merry, from Coatbridge, was told last month she could be sent back back to Belarus if she did not leave the UK.

-The threat of immediate expulsion was later lifted - and now an immigration minister has admitted the deportation was issued in "error".
+The threat of immediate expulsion was later lifted - and now an immigration minister has admitted the deportation notice was issued in "error".

 Her case will now be reviewed to check if she has a valid case for residency.

-Volha, also known as Olya, married Scot David Merry in Belarus five years ago and they have a two-year-old daughter.
+Volha, also known as Olya, married Scot Derek Merry in Belarus five years ago and they have a two-year-old daughter.

 The couple have fought a long battle with the Home Office over Volha's residency status.